 The concept and physical application of irimi (entering), awase (blending) and kimusubi (matching) must be practiced mindfully with timing of kokyu (breath).

-In addition to attending regular Aikido classes, it is highly recommended that all members develop and maintain a daily exercise routine including range of motion, cardio and core work for overall health and well being.
+In addition to attending regular classes, it is highly recommended that all members develop and maintain a daily exercise routine for overall health and well being.

 Good health is to be considered one's most important asset and proper nutrition mandatory to maintain mental and physical fitness and the key to healing injury and illness efficiently.

-Bukiwaza is the practice and application of armed technique and the key that opens the path to understanding the unarmed technique of Aikido taijutsu.
+Aikiken and Aikijo practice the application of armed technique and the key that opens the path to understanding the unarmed technique of Aikijutsu.

-As bukiwaza is learned, practiced and skill developed, the feeling and application of technique becomes non-different and flows weapon to weapon, armed to unarmed or hand to hand.
+As weapons application is learned, practiced and skill developed, the feeling and application of technique becomes non-different and flows weapon to weapon, armed to unarmed or hand to hand.

 Aikido is based on the practice of mutual cooperation at all times, hence sparring and fighting are not allowed during practice under any circumstance, however, as one develops technical skill and falling ability, the parameters of practice are adjusted accordingly to help refine one's skill set and practical application.